codeface-io/SwiftObserver/README.md

 # Authors

 Every message has an author associated with it.
-This feature is only explicit in your code if you use it.
+This feature is only explicit in code if you use it.

 An observable can send an author together with a message via `observable.send(message, from: author)`.
 If noone specifies an author as in `observable.send()`, the observable itself becomes the author.